baragona/Brightness/README.md

 It works on Mojave.
 It also seems to not conflict with Night Shift.

 # Installation
-Download the precompiled app here: https://github.com/ojotoxy/Brightness/releases
+Download the precompiled app here: https://github.com/ojotoxy/Brightness/releases/tag/with-slider

-(Debug build from high sierra xcode 9)
+(Debug build from Mojave xcode 10.2)

 Unzip and run the app.
 A "sun" icon appears in the menu bar, it has a slider to control brightness on all monitors simulataneously.